Within this Universe, we’re merely a drop in the cosmic ocean.

 Around each stellar system, Oort clouds span multiple light-years: tens of trillions of kilometers.

 An illustration of the inner and outer Oort Cloud surrounding our Sun.
 While the inner Oort Cloud is torus-shaped, the outer Oort Cloud is spherical.
 The true extent of the outer Oort Cloud may be under 1 light-year, or greater than 3 light-years; there is a tremendous uncertainty here.
-Comet Bernardinelli-Bernstein has an aphelion of just under 1 light-year, suggesting that the Oort cloud is at least that large.
+Any massive object that passes through the Oort cloud has a significant chance of perturbing the objects within its vicinity.

 The stars themselves cluster together into great galactic assemblages.